Embassy of Bricks and Logs is on a mission to create quality outerwear with contemporary fashion appeal, deeply rooted in streetwear culture.

 Yes, above all else, we want to keep offering some of the best jackets out there – but we want to, step by step, replace commonly sourced materials through more sustainable options as soon as they get available.

-- We aim for 80% of the overall production run to be made of recycled and/or organic materials for our Fall/Winter 2020 collection.
-With a newly sourced upper material, we’re closer to this goal than we hoped for at this point, so yay!
+- We originally aimed for 80% of the overall production run to be made of recycled and/or organic materials for our Fall/Winter 2020 collection, which already was a high-set goal.
+With newly sourced upper material and our first recycled future fur material, we’ll be able to go way beyond that in FW20 and hit 93-95% all sustainable materials throughout the collection.

 - We want to make the final goal of putting out a collection made from 100% sustainable materials a reality by 2023.